robin-rpr/calos/doc/faq.rst

-2. Use :code:`RUN` commands in your Dockerfile to create symlinks that point somewhere writeable, e.g. :code:`/tmp`, or :code:`/mnt/0` with :code:`ch-run --bind`.
+2. Use :code:`RUN` commands in your Dockerfile to create symlinks that point somewhere writeable, e.g. :code:`/tmp`, or :code:`/mnt/0` with :code:`clearly run --bind`.

-3. Run the image read-write with :code:`ch-run -w`.
+3. Run the image read-write with :code:`clearly run -w`.
 Be careful that multiple containers do not try to write to the same files.

 OpenMPI Charliecloud jobs don’t work